Samagra-Development/docs/docs/Functional Specs Samwad.md

 - School Details (School Name, UDISE, Type of School, Total Enrolment, GPS Coordinates etc)
 - Administrative Location Mapping (District, Block, Cluster, GP etc)
-- Monitor Designation Wise Visit Targets

-**_4.2.3 User Designation to Form Mapping_**

-By managing the configuration of the access control for forms you can give different users access to different set of forms.
-The following steps will enable users to define the DESIGNATION to ROLE mapping and ROLE to FORM mapping.

-- Define roles (according to different combination of designations for which forms are to be made visible)
-- Update the roles to form mapping (in the Role Based Form Access section in the admin console)
-- View updated forms based on the role mapping

-### 4.3 Create Visualizations of Submission Data
+### 4.3 Create Visualizations of SMS Summary Data

-All the data collected through the Samiksha application can be linked to Metabase to analyse data in the form of dashboards.
+All the data collected through the Samwad application can be linked to Metabase to analyse data in the form of dashboards.
 [Metabase](https://metabase.com) is an Open Source tool for data visualization.
-It can be used to display any data in different formats like bar graphs, pie charts, tables etc. All dashboards in the Samarth program (Assessment dashboard, School Visit Dashboard, Pre-board dashboard) have all been created on Metabase.

-Metabase dahsboards are simple to use and highly configurable.
+It can be used to display any data in different formats like bar graphs, pie charts, tables etc. Metabase dashboards are simple to use and highly configurable.
 You can view this [Metabase documentation](https://www.metabase.com/docs/latest/users-guide/start.html) for how to setup basic graphs.
 A few key sections from this page that we typically refer to while building Metabase dashboards are listed below.

 ![](https://media.giphy.com/media/WOla6gFeitQoNM0eI1/giphy.gif)